-This course will provide students diagnostic and advanced repair skill on marine engines, electrical/electronic systems, and other related subjects necessary for modern marine technicians.
-Successful completion of this course reflects the student credentialed as certified marine technician.(Prerequisite: Marine Diagnostic and Repair certificate with minimum 2.0 GPA)
+This course will provide students diagnostic and advanced repair skills on marine engines, electrical/electronic systems and other related subjects necessary for modern marine technicians.
+Successful completion of this course reflects the student credential of Mercury Marine certified technician.
+(Prerequisite: MAR270L)